harryeqs/lenze/README.md

 ## Agents
 Lenze consists of the following agents:

-**Search agent:** Search across the internet on the given topic and return sources.

-**Extraction agent:** Extract text content from the sources retrived.
+**Search agent:** Search across the internet on the given query and return a list of sources containing URLs and text content at the URLs.
+<br>There are two sub-agents that this agent calls:
+- **Optimization agent:** Optimize the query for most accurate Google search results.
+- **Refining agent:** Refined the search results to exclude irrelevant, redundant and unreliable sources.

 **Summary agent:** Summarise the extracted information and generate a concise response.